-UCART22 is an allogeneic engineered T-cell product candidate designed for the treatment of B-ALL.
+UCART22 is an allogeneic engineered T-cell product candidate designed for the treatment of CD22-expressing hematologic malignancies and is currently being developed for the treatment of B-ALL.

 UCART22 is an allogeneic engineered T-cell product candidate intended for the treatment of CD22-expressing hematologic malignancies.
 UCART22 is designed to become active, proliferate, secrete cytokines and kill CD22 expressing cells (i.e. either CD22 positive tumor cells or non-malignant CD22-positive B lineage cells).
 UCART22 bears a CAR targeting the CD22 antigen, providing specificity for CD22 expressing cells.
 As with all UCART products, UCART22 lacks the TCR and is intended to be used in an allogeneic context.
-In addition, some UCART22 cells lack CD52, a protein expressed on the cell surface that makes T-cells sensitive to alemtuzumab, a drug often used to treat CLL patients.
-This feature should allow for improved engraftment of the cells in conjunction with a potential alemtuzumab treatment.
+In addition, UCART22 has undergone the suppression of the CD52 gene in order to potentially induce resistance to an anti-CD52 monoclonal antibody as part of the preconditioning.